Hummingbirds Found in North Carolina: (Pictures and Sounds)

 Species: C. thalassinus

-The Mexican Violetear (Violet-ear) or the Green-Violetear hummingbird are usually found in Mexico, Central America, and northern South America, making them a rare/accidental visitor to North Carolina.
+The Mexican Violetear (Violet-ear) or the Green-Violetear hummingbird are usually found in Mexico, Central America, and northern South America, making them an extremely rare accidental visitor to North Carolina.

 Sightings map document the Mexican-Violetear hummingbirds to have extremely rare North Carolina sightings in Asheville and south west of Boone.